Dispute NYC parking tickets for free in just a few minutes

 You can expect a response in about ten days.

-The good news is that there is no possibility of going to jail when it comes to an unpaid parking ticket.
+The good news is that there is no possibility of going to jail because of an unpaid parking ticket.
 In the city of New York, not paying the penalty for more than 90 days can add $60 to your infraction.
 After 100 days, you’ll start accruing interest for every month you don’t pay the parking ticket.

 Since the parking police have your license plate on file, your car can be towed or booted if you have unpaid tickets.
 The state of New York has towed vehicles with excess outstanding citations.
 An unpaid parking ticket could also result in your case going to a collection agency.